mkner/robo-time/docs/clocks.rst

 for the type of time awareness, time variations and time representation.

-Many functions are available first as a base command line version that just prints out to the console but doesnt return anything.
+Many functions are available first as a base command line version that just prints out to the console but doesn't return anything.
 And then also with variations that return something for specific formats.
 The semantics of the interface function names are designed to follow a pattern that relates what the function does to how it does it.